-No Outsiders alongside many other picture books in school promote kindness and equality through knowledge and understanding of diversity are available in our No Outsiders Library the entrance hall.
-Parents, grandparents and any interested people are welcome to drop in for a read.
+Picture books promote kindness and equality through knowledge and understanding of diversity.
 Using picture books we explore themes of diversity and equality in a child-friendly, age-appropriate way.

-The Northwich Education Partnership has funded one copy of each of the No Outsiders books and training for teachers.
-Contrary to misinformation in the media there is no element of sex education in any of the books.
+The Northwich Education Partnership has funded one copy of each of the No Outsiders books and training for teachers at Kingsmead.
+Contrary to misinformation in the media, there is no element of sex education in any of the books.